AlexiWolf/wolf_engine_old/README.md

 support for no-std platforms.
 The core module should theoretically be compatibile with any platform Rust itself can run on.
 However, for no-std platforms, you will very likely need to provide your own no-std-compatible `Context` data, and `EventLoop` implementation.

-## Getting Started

-[The documentation](https://docs.rs/wolf_engine/latest/wolf_engine/) provides an overview of the engine, and its API.
-[The examples folder](https://github.com/AlexiWolf/wolf_engine/tree/main/examples) offer practical, and more advanced usage examples.

 ## License